 All labelling and information directives of the European Council must be met, as well as local and national regulations.
-Information on the labelling of products in the interest of consumers and compliance procedures are available at Product labelling and packaging.
+Information on the labelling of products in the interest of consumers and compliance procedures are available at Summaries of EU Legislation.

-For organic produce, EU legislation requires that imported organic food from third countries be produced to the same standards as that from or EU.
-For more information, visit Trade in organic products.
+For organic produce, EU legislation requires that imported organic food from third countries be produced to the same standards as that from the EU.
+For more information, see Trade in organic products.

 There are controls on imports into Denmark on a number of products.
 For more information, visit the Danish Tax and Customs Administration.

 Information on exporting and export documentation regarding animals, plants and agricultural products from Australia can also be found at the Australian Department of Agriculture and Water Resources.